-Coffee: Takk has an ethical approach to coffee, sourcing its espresso from Finca Miravalle in El Salvador.
+Coffee: Takk has an ethical approach to coffee, sourcing its espresso from El Salvador.
 Try the ever-changing guest blends, espressos, lattes, cappuccinos and flat whites.
 They don’t have quite the volume of coffee options as Foundation or Another Heart to Feed but who REALLY needs a beetroot latte, anyway?

 Food: They use specialist meat, dairy and vegetable producers to make a brunch of tasty brunch dishes like brioche French toast, lemon ricotta pancakes, huevos rancheros and njuda & eggs.